chrisrzhou/surveyless/survey/questions/10_multiple_choice_web_stack_checkbox.md

 additionalComments: false
 ---

-`surveyless` provides the button and checkbox layout for rendering choice sets for mult-choice questions.
+`surveyless` provides the button and checkbox layout for rendering choice sets for multi-choice questions.
 Both horizontal and vertical layouts are supported.
-When there are a lot of answer choices, it is usually more concise to place them in a horizontal layout (as shown here).
+This question presents the layout with vertical buttons, and is less ideal than the horizontal checkbox presentation in the previous question.
+When there are a lot of answer choices, it is usually more concise to place them in a horizontal layout.